Neutrino mass model with a modular $S_4$ symmetry: Conclusion and discussion

 \section{Conclusion and discussion}

 We have explored a predictive lepton model with a modular $S_4$ symmetry, in which we have generated the neutrino mass matrix at one-loop level.
 The tree-level mass matrix is forbidden by well-assigned modular weights, which also play an important role in stabilizing dark matter candidate due to a remnant $Z_2$ symmetry even after breaking the modular symmetry.
 It implies one does not need to impose any additional symmetries such as $Z_2$ by hand.
-Embedding three families of the Majorana neutrinos, right-handed charged-leptons and left-handed charged-leptons into singlet, doublet, and triplet respectively under $S_4$, we have obtained the predictive mass matrices for NH.
-Then, we have shown our numerical results in Figures such as phases, mixings, and neutrino masses, applying $\chi^2$ analysis.
-We have also demonstrate two sample points, imposing on minimizing $\Delta\chi^2$ and best fit value of $\delta_{CP}^\ell$ of $195^\circ$.
+Embedding three families of the Majorana neutrinos, right-handed charged-leptons and left-handed charged-leptons into singlet, doublet, and triplet respectively under $S_4$.
+We have found allowed regions to satisfy all the relevant experimental constraints and obtained several predictions for NH.
+While we have not found the allowed region in case of IH, since whole the allowed region to satisfy the neutrino oscillation data conflicts with the constraint of $\mu\to e\gamma$.
+Then, we have shown our numerical results in figures such as phases, mixings, and neutrino masses, applying $\chi^2$ analysis.
+We have also demonstrate two sample points, imposing on minimizing $\chi^2$ and best fit value of $\delta_{CP}^\ell$ of $195^\circ$.
+We have found that 1 meV $\lesssim \langle m_{ee}\rangle \lesssim$ 4 meV and 58 meV $\lesssim \sum m \lesssim$ 62 meV within the range of 5$\sigma$.
+It suggests that large neutrino mass hierarchies $m_{\nu_1}<<m_{\nu_2}<<m_{\nu_3}$ is realzied, since the sum of masses is close to $\sqrt{\Delta m^2_{\rm atm}}$.
+Notice here that the total neutrino masses are consistent with the recent cosmological constraint; $\sum m_i \le$ 120 meV.

-In our numerical analyses, we have highlighted several remarks as follows: \begin{enumerate} \item In Fig.~\ref{fig:tau}, we have demonstrated that the allowed region within the range of 2$\sigma$ tends to be localized at nearby $\tau=\pm0.5+1.35 i$.
-This region is not a fixed point, but there exists small allowed region at nearby $\tau=i$, which is a fixed point. \item In Fig.~\ref{fig:masses}, we have found that 1.2 meV $\lesssim \langle m_{ee}\rangle \lesssim$ 4 meV and 58 meV $\lesssim \sum m \lesssim$ 62 meV within the range of 5$\sigma$.
-Notice here that the total neutrino masses are consistent with the recent cosmological constraint; $\sum m_i \le$ 120 meV. \item The Dirac CP phase tends to be localized at nearby $\pi/2$, even though there is whole allowed range within 5$\sigma$.
-While the Mojorana phases $\alpha_{21,31}$ run over whole the range, but there is a linear correlation between them. \item LFVs constraints are totally safe in our model, since the maximum values of BR($\mu\to e\gamma$), BR($\tau\to e\gamma$), and BR($\tau\to \mu\gamma$) are respectively $1.3\times10^{-17}$, $1.4\times10^{-19}$, and $8.0\times10^{-20}$. \item We would not have found any allowed regions in case of IH. \end{enumerate}